NOAA-GSL/ExascaleWorkflowSandbox/README.md

 ```

-## Building and running Chiltepin container
+## Building and running the Chiltepin container

 Chiltepin provides a Docker container environment for building and running Parsl and Chiltepin
 applications.
 It makes use of docker compose to build a multi-node Slurm cluster for use as a